tuanhm0803/DQX/DOCUMENTATION.md

 ## Overview

-DQX is a FastAPI application designed to provide a web-based interface for interacting with a PostgreSQL database using `psycopg2`.
-It allows users to browse tables, view table structures, query data, and manage SQL scripts.
-The application has been refactored from an initial SQLAlchemy-based approach to use `psycopg2` for all direct database interactions, enhancing control over SQL execution and simplifying the database layer.
+DQX is a FastAPI application designed to provide a web-based interface for interacting with multiple PostgreSQL databases using `psycopg2`.
+It implements a **target/source database architecture** where users can create tables in a single target database (localhost:5432) while querying data from multiple source databases.
+The application has been refactored from an initial Oracle/SQLAlchemy-based approach to use pure PostgreSQL with `psycopg2` for all direct ### 9. `app/routes/source_data_management.py`

+*   **Purpose**: Provides a multi-database interface for creating and managing tables in the target database using data from source databases.
+*   **Key Components**:
+    *   `app/routes/source_data_management.py`: Contains endpoints for multi-database table operations.
+    *   `app/templates/source_data_management.html`: Frontend interface with target/source database distinction.
+*   **Architecture**:
+    *   **Target Database**: Single database (localhost:5432) where all tables are created in the `stg` schema
+    *   **Source Databases**: Multiple databases that can be queried for data but where no tables are created
+    *   **Cross-Database Queries**: SQL scripts can reference data from multiple source databases
+*   **Key Features**:
+    *   **Target Database Management**:
+        - View target database connection status
+        - Automatic `stg` schema creation if it doesn't exist
+        - All table creation operations happen only in target database
+    *   **Source Database Discovery**:
+        - Display all configured source databases
+        - Test connectivity to source databases
+        - Browse schemas and tables in source databases
+    *   **Multi-Database Table Creation**:
+        - Create tables in target database using data from source databases
+        - SQL editor with syntax highlighting using CodeMirror
+        - Cross-database query examples and guidance
+    *   **Table Management** (Target Database Only):
+        - Insert data into existing stg tables
+        - Truncate tables to quickly remove all data
+        - Drop tables to completely remove them
+        - View table data with a modal display
+    *   **Security Features**:
+        - Table name validation for security
+        - Target database enforcement (no table creation in source databases)
+        - Connection testing and error handling
+*   **Key Endpoints**:
+    *   `GET /source_data_management`: Main interface showing target and source databases
+    *   `POST /source_data_management/create_table`: Create table in target database only
+    *   `POST /source_data_management/insert_data`: Insert data into target database table
+    *   `POST /source_data_management/truncate_table`: Truncate target database table
+    *   `POST /source_data_management/drop_table`: Drop target database table
+    *   `GET /api/database_connections`: List all configured database connections
+    *   `POST /api/database_connections/{conn_id}/test`: Test specific database connectionactions, enhancing control over SQL execution and simplifying the database layer.

+## Multi-Database Architecture

+### Target Database
+- **Location**: localhost:5432 (your working database)
+- **Purpose**: Where all new tables are created in the `stg` schema
+- **Operations**: Full CRUD operations (CREATE, READ, UPDATE, DELETE)
+- **Access**: Primary database for all table management operations

+### Source Databases
+- **Location**: Remote PostgreSQL servers (configured in .env)
+- **Purpose**: External databases containing source data
+- **Operations**: READ-ONLY queries for data extraction
+- **Access**: Query permissions only for pulling data

+### Multi-Database Workflow
+1. **Configuration**: Define target and source databases in `.env` file
+2. **Connection Management**: Multi-database manager handles all connections
+3. **Data Extraction**: Query source databases to identify available data
+4. **Table Creation**: Create tables in target database using data from source databases
+5. **Data Management**: Manage tables (insert, truncate, drop) in target database only

 ## Project Structure